GenericMappingTools/gmt/doc/rst/source/supplements/potential/gravfft.rst

 compute the water layer anomaly, using 600 (3300 - 2700) as the density
 contrast.
 But we now have a problem because we need to know the mean moho depth.
 That is when **-A** option comes in hand.
-Notice that we didn’t need to do that before because mean water depth was computed directly from data. (notice also the negative sign of the argument to **-A**, remember z positive up):
+Notice that we didn't need to do that before because mean water depth was computed directly from data. (notice also the negative sign of the argument to **-A**, remember z positive up):